dirq.net

 /A Use ASCII instead of extended characters.

-Author: Dirk Watkins
+1. Dirk Watkins Avatar

-1. You can also get a quick list of files in a folder and output the results to a text file with this command:
+You can also get a quick list of files in a folder and output the results to a text file with this command:

 dir /b > c:\output.csv